 It was not surprising the road was deserted on a Saturday morning, as I walked to the bus station in this semi-rural part of Kent.
 A middle aged man, seemed to suddenly emerge on the other side of the road.
 His long, thick dread locks, partly covered by a loose cap, appeared unkempt, but this may however have been his style.
 There were other features I ashamedly, judged him by.
 My unconscious bias triggering a thought: rough looking, sturdily built, he may have violent tendencies.
 Another part of my brain braced my anxious emotions and I deemed it better and respectful as I ought to all men, to greet him.
 His response was shocking!

-He replied with a spontaneous loud “good morning” immediately adding, as he beamed in apparent joy, “Someone said good morning to me in England!”
+He replied with a spontaneous loud “good morning” immediately adding, as he beamed joyfully, “Someone said good morning to me in England!”
 He seemed ready to dance as he walked on repeating with a glad tone, someone said good morning to him in England.
 My shock transformed in seconds to a smile from the depths of my heart.
 I felt I had caught the same bounce in his steps.

 Taking the “risk” of talking to a stranger I had erroneously perceived to be a threat had stirred positive feelings for us both and a great start to day!